itigo-11111/MC-DARTS/Modifications.md

 - Add code to save architecture visualization results per Epochs
 - Add a proposed method of calculating the number of parameters and changing the process depending on the results
 - Add code to measure total time, validation time, and latency
-- Add a process that can move directly to the re-training(train.py) code using the architecture with the highest accuracy in the search
+- Add a process that can move directly to the re-training code(train.py) using the architecture with the highest accuracy in the search

 ## train.py